 The trail crosses an area of cultural and environmental significance.
 Please do not use unmarked tracks through the dunes.
 Your respect is appreciated.

-The Pakihi Track is back country.
-Especially in very wet or very dry months, you may come across fresh windfalls and debris/rock falls.
 Especially if riding alone, a personal locator beacon (PLB) is highly recommended.

 If you come across a significant new slip, please report it to us with a description, location, and your contact details.
 Thank you.

 Motu Road is in good condition.